IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+10/27/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Write assemble and deliver thank you note to Pivotal Labs
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Follow up with the rest of the contacts I made at SCNA
+  - Complete ex14 in Learn Ruby the Hard Way
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - time, but otherwise no.

 10/26/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Went to Hack for LA meetup,